east-sussex-county-council/Escc.Umbraco.MediaSync/README.md

 #### Document type property: uMediaSyncHide

 There is another way to exclude individual single content nodes or even the whole branches from synchronization.
 Add a property with alias `uMediaSyncHide` of datatype `true/false` to your document type.
 If you select this property on a content node, this and all nodes under this are automatically excluded from synchronization.

+## Known issues

+* When you copy a content node which has child nodes, you get multiple copies of the media folder, only one of which has the correct relationship.

+* If an image is uploaded using the `File` media type, copying files fails with an error saying it cannot find the `umbracoWidth` property.